SaraMc12/Reading_list/README.md

 ### how do I use it

+You can easily clone this from the repo and test it in your favorite text editor by typing `git clone` and pasting the repo into your terminal.

-open up your terminal start up **node BookSearch** and then type in a desired book title, topic or genre.
+Once you have the repo cloned open the the right click the file `BookSearch.js ` and open it in theterminal then type `node BookSearch` and then type in a desired book title, topic or genre.
 ### Ex:
 ```
 node BookSearch.js Rabbit Care